CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation-nonfrc.rst

 For C++, an example utilizing CMake is provided `here <https://github.com/CrossTheRoadElec/Phoenix6-Linux-Example>`__.

 .. note:: When utilizing actuators outside of FRC, the user must continuously feed an enable signal to the device.
-For more information, see :ref:`Enabling Actuators <docs/api-reference/api-usage/enabling-actuators:non-frc applications>`
+For more information, see :ref:`Enabling Actuators <docs/api-reference/api-usage/enabling-actuators:non-frc applications>`.

 Alternative Support
 -------------------